iiag/iiag-lore/races/Gnats/Language.md

  * **tios** person near the speaker.
  * **tiot** person near the listener.
  * **tiost** person near neither the speaker or the listener.
+ * **tg** is an agglutinative morpheme meaning "great", "very", or "big".
+It is used as a suffix.
  * **tRo** is a question word meaning "who".
  * **tnit** means "someone" or "person", used when referring to an individual when the group is irrelevant.
 See also *nn*.
  * **r** see *ara*.
 Not pronounced, Low Gnat writing only.